songwenhao/tdesktop/cmake/external/glib/cppgir/docs/cppgir.md

   As such, a great many calls might then fail at runtime.
 So, if combined with `--expected` all those calls will use the above error return type.

+* `--output-top`:
+  Also generate convenience `.cpp` and `.hpp` files in root output directory per namespace, as may be useful for some build tool setups.

 * `--dump-ignore`:
   (only if compiled with embedded ignore) Dumps embedded ignore data.